 So, the minute I learned that foreigners could become field guides, I knew I wanted to be one.
 I saw it as a unique opportunity to learn, to understand, and to be immersed in all things wildlife.
 Choosing EcoTraining specifically happened in 2014, when I visited Londolozi.
 One of the best guides I’ve ever had said he trained with EcoTraining and they were number one.

 My Level 1 course was held at Selati and Karongwe reserves, in the greater Kruger area.
 I came prepared with my snake sticks (you can imagine the questions at the airport), and we had some great snake encounters!
-The tally includes: an egg-eater, a reticulated centipede eater, a black-headed centipede eater, a boomslang, 2 juvenile southern African pythons, a marbled tree snake, and a Mozambique spitting cobra (the “mfezi”).
-The egg-eater was the first snake I caught on the course, and one of my favorites.
+The tally includes an egg-eater, a reticulated centipede eater, a black-headed centipede eater, a boomslang, 2 juvenile southern African pythons, a marbled tree snake, and a Mozambique spitting cobra (the “mfezi”).
+The egg eater was the first snake I caught on the course, and one of my favourites.

 Egg-eaters…eat eggs.
 (It’s so neat how they do it—I wrote about it in my October 2016 newsletter.)
-They are harmless, and don’t even have teeth.
-For defense, egg-eaters primarily rely on their mimicry of two snakes: the black mamba and the night adder.
-The inside of an egg-eater’s mouth is black, like the mamba; their typical defense is to rub their scales together—which makes a rasping noise, because their scales are textured (called “keeled”)—and strike repeatedly to show off their black mouths.
-In addition, they have a pattern and coloration that mimics a more venomous snake, called the night adder.
+They are harmless and don’t even have teeth.
+For defence, egg-eaters primarily rely on their mimicry of two snakes: the black mamba and the night adder.
+The inside of an eggbeater’s mouth is black, like the mamba; their typical defence is to rub their scales together—which makes a rasping noise because their scales are textured (called “keeled”)—and strike repeatedly to show off their black mouths.
+In addition, they have a pattern and colouration that mimics a more venomous snake, called the night adder.
 The night adder has cytotoxic, tissue-destroying venom that—although not usually lethal—causes swelling and pain.
 There’s no anti-venom, you just have to power through and treat the symptoms.

-Because none of us were confident that we remembered the differences between the egg-eater or night adder, I caught the snake with my snake tongs as if it were a venomous adder.
+Because none of us was confident that we remembered the differences between the egg eater or night adder, I caught the snake with my snake tongs as if it were a venomous adder.
 We put it in a bucket to get a better look—and confirmed that it was a harmless egg-eater.
 You need to look at the snake’s patterns and body shape, carefully—if you have any doubt, treat the snake as venomous.